 - 2.52 The key controls for capital programmes are: - a.
 Specific approval by the Authority for the programme of capital expenditure. - b.
 Expenditure on capital schemes is subject to the approval of the Director of Finance and Procurement. - c.
-A scheme and estimate, including project plan, progress targets and associated revenue expenditure is prepared for each major (greater than £100,000) capital project, for approval by the Authority. - d.
+The preparation of five year rolling asset management plans for key categories of infrastructure (Property, ICT and Vehicles) for consideration by the Authority before the Budget and Financial plan is considered. - d.
 Approval by the Authority where capital schemes are to be financed from the revenue budget. - e.
 Proposals for improvements and alterations to buildings must be approved by the appropriate SLT Officer. - f.
-Schedules for individual schemes within the overall budget approved by the Authority must be submitted to the Authority for approval (for example, minor works), or under other arrangements approved by the Authority. - g.
-The development and implementation of asset management plans. - h.
-Accountability for each proposal is accepted by a named manager. - Monitoring of progress in conjunction with expenditure and comparison with approved budget.
+Monitoring of progress in conjunction with expenditure and comparison with approved budget.

-- 2.53 To prepare capital estimates jointly with SLT officers and to report them to the Authority for approval.
+2.53 To prepare capital estimates jointly with SLT Officers and to report them to the Authority for approval.
 The Authority recommendations on the capital estimates and on any associated financing requirements to the Authority.
-Authority approval is required where an SLT officer proposes to bid or exercise additional borrowing approval not anticipated in the capital programme.
-This is because the extra borrowing may create future commitments to financing costs. - 2.54 To prepare and submit reports to the executive on the projected income, expenditure and resources compared with the approved estimates. - 2.55 To issue guidance concerning capital schemes and controls, for example, on project appraisal techniques.
-The definition of 'capital' will be determined by the Director of Finance and Procurement, having regard to Government regulations and accounting requirements. - 2.56 To provide advice to allow responsible officers to obtain authorisation from the Authority for individual schemes where the estimated expenditure exceeds the capital programme provision.
+Authority approval is required where an SLT Officer proposes to bid or exercise additional borrowing

+- approval not anticipated in the capital programme.
+This is because the extra borrowing may create future commitments to financing costs. - 2.54 To prepare and submit reports to SLT and the Authority on the projected expenditure and resources compared with the approved estimates on a regular basis. - 2.55 To issue guidance concerning capital schemes and controls, for example, on project appraisal techniques.
+The definition of 'capital' will be determined by the Director of Finance and Procurement, having regard to Government regulations and accounting requirements. - 2.56 To provide advice to allow responsible Officers to obtain authorisation from the Authority for individual schemes where the estimated expenditure exceeds the capital programme provision.

 - 2.57 To comply with guidance concerning schemes and controls issued by the Director of Finance and Procurement. - 2.58 To ensure that all capital proposals have undergone a project appraisal in accordance with guidance issued by the Director of Finance and Procurement. - 2.59 To prepare regular reports reviewing the capital programme provisions for their services.
 They should also prepare a quarterly return of estimated final costs of schemes in the approved capital programme for submission to the Director of Finance and Procurement. - 2.60 To ensure that adequate records are maintained for all capital contracts. - 2.61 To proceed with projects only when there is adequate provision in the capital programme and with the agreement of the Director of Finance and Procurement, where required. - 2.62 To prepare and submit reports, jointly with the Director of Finance and Procurement, to the Authority, of any variation in contract costs greater than the approved limits.
-SLT officers may meet cost increases of up to 10% by virement from savings elsewhere within their capital programme. - 2.63 To prepare and submit reports, jointly with the Director of Finance and Procurement, to the Authority, on completion of all contracts where the final expenditure exceeds the approved contract sum by more than the specified amount. - 2.64 To ensure that credit arrangements, such as leasing agreements, are not entered into without the prior approval of the Director of Finance and Procurement and, if applicable, approval of the scheme through the capital programme.

-2.65 To consult with the Director of Procurement and Finance and to seek Authority approval where the SLT officer proposes to bid for additional supported borrowing approvals or grant from Government departments to support expenditure that has not been included in the current year's capital programme.
+SLT Officers may meet cost increases of up to 10% by virement from savings elsewhere within their capital programme. - 2.63 To prepare and submit reports, jointly with the Director of Finance and Procurement, to the Authority, on completion of all contracts where the final expenditure exceeds the approved contract sum by more than the specified amount. - 2.64 To ensure that credit arrangements, such as leasing agreements, are not entered into without the prior approval of the Director of Finance and Procurement and, if applicable, approval of the scheme through the capital programme. - 2.65 To consult with the Director of Procurement and Finance and to seek Authority approval where the SLT Officer proposes to bid for additional supported borrowing approvals or grant from Government departments to support expenditure that has not been included in the current year's capital programme.